Rafael-Santamaria-Ortega/linux-crash-course/files_n_dirs.md

 To delete a file you can use "rm" (remove) as such "rm oldfile.txt".
 You can also delete directories by adding the recursive -r flag as such "rm -r oldreceipts/".

+You can use `diff` to compare files line by line.
+You can use `cut` to extract and print contents of a string.

 ## Create and manage hard and soft links

 ### Hardlinks